reinvented/pei-energy/temphumid/README.md

 temphumid.py
 ============

-A Python script to poll an Arduino for temperature and humidity data (in my case from a DHT22 sensor) and echo this to the screen, upload to cosm.com and thingspeak.com.
+A Python script to poll an Arduino for temperature and humidity data (in my case from a DHT22 sensor) and echo this to the screen, upload to cosm.com, thingspeak.com and open.sen.se.

 Code adapted from [http://community.cosm.com/?q=node/114](http://community.cosm.com/?q=node/114)